 - Biology students, along with The Beez Kneez, maintain a bee colony on the roof of Fontbonne.

-- Apparel design students learn to make clothing from recycled materials, and create upcycled clothing from non-recyclable materials like tenting and packaging materials.
+- Fashion design students learn to make clothing from recycled materials, and create upcycled clothing from non-recyclable materials like tenting and packaging materials.

 - The BioClub and Food Justice Coalition cultivates a community garden on campus, which provides food for the St. Kate’s Food Shelf.